ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 On June 14 I was invited to present at the [CZI Open Science 2024](https://chanzuckerberg.com/science/programs-resources/open-science/) event.
 I was asked to participate on the Case Study Session 3: Demonstrating Impact of Open Science and explore the challenges of using traditional academic metrics for measuring project impact and emphasize alternative approaches.

 I was very excited to share our experience with the community and to learn from others.
-In this blog post there is a summary of my talk and some of the questions that were asked during the session.
+In this blog post there is a summary of my talk.

 ## Metrics